juergenweb/FrontendForms/README.md

 ### requiredFileNamesInZip

-Validate if a Zip file contains specific files.
-If the at least one of the files is not present inside the ZIP folder, the validation fails.
-Just note: This validation rule does not take care of files inside nested ZIPs.
+Validate if a Zip file contains files with a specific name.
+If at least one of the files is not present inside the ZIP folder, the validation fails.
+Please note: This validation rule searches for filenames inside nested ZIPs (ZIP inside ZIP) too.

 ```php
 field->setRule('requiredFileNamesInZip', ['testfile1.jpg', 'image1.png']); // Enter the names of the required files as an array